Carreau/phd-dissertation/parts/roleofactin.rst

 The myosin super family is divided into subfamilies number with roman literals.
 As of today we count more than 30 family of myosin :cite:`Berridge2012a`.
 Muscle myosin are part of the myosin II family and are often referred to  as conventional myosin for historical reason as being the first discovered.
-Non muscle  myosin are also referred to as unconventional myosin or Non-muscle myosin.
+Non-muscle  myosin are also referred to as unconventional myosin.

 Myosin motors seem to be shared among all the living domain, hinting for an early emerging of myosin in the evolution.
 All the myosin motors move on actin